 Located on 16th Avenue, in San Francisco’s Golden Gate Heights Neighborhood, the staircase features 163 steps artfully decorated with more than 2,000 handmade tiles that are made up of 75,000 fragments of tiles, mirrors, and stained glass.

 When climbing the “16th Avenue tiled stairs”, be sure to have a closer look at the tiles, which are beautifully crafted in the shape of birds, stars, flowers, and other whimsical patterns.

 The Mission District is the place where you can experience the whole breadth of San Francisco’s art and culture scene.
 Whenever you feel like getting your creative juices flowing, be sure to go for an unscheduled walk around this vibrant neighborhood, which is deeply influenced by the city’s Latino communities.

 While snooping around “The Mission”, expect to come across lip-smacking Mexican eateries, trendy boutique shops, and quaint art galleries.
 If you’re an art-lover, be sure to go on a free walking tour to explore the area’s eye-popping patchwork of colorful street art murals that reflect a variety of artistic styles.

 Wide-eyed travelers who want to see San Francisco from a new perspective must add the Giant Camera to their travel bucket list.
 Perched atop the cliffs located north of Ocean Beach, this large-scale camera obscura creates whimsical 360 live images of the Seal Rock Area.

 Labyrinth at Lands End

 Designed by San Francisco artist Eduardo Aguilera, this stone labyrinth is a beautiful gem located along the rocky shoreline of Land’s End park.
 The creation has been destroyed twice but restored by the artist, always in the same spot: a scenic outcropping with gorgeous views of the Golden Gate Bridge, the Marin Headlands, and the Pacific Ocean.

-After taking in the restoring and serene atmosphere at Land’s End Labyrinth, venture further out to the nearby Sutro Baths, which are places just a short walk from Cliff House.
+After taking in the restoring and serene atmosphere at Land’s End Labyrinth, venture further out to the nearby Sutro Baths, which are placed just a short walk from Cliff House.
 A true icon in San Francisco’s history, the baths were built in 1896 by Adolph Sutro, a self-made San Francisco millionaire, the baths were once the largest indoor swimming pool complex in the world, with a capacity of accommodating 10,000 people at one time.